-This paper introduced a receding horizon, and perception‑aware trajectory generation framework that contains evidential learning-based scene coordinate regression (SCR).
-The optimizer consistently oriented the camera toward scene coordinates with low uncertainty and produced drift‑free, high‑accuracy poses in real-time.
-Simulation and hardware-in-the-loop experiments demonstrate that our framework significantly outperforms baseline methods in localization accuracy and is suitable for real-world flight.
-Notably, these gains were achieved even though the SCR network was trained with only a small numbers of images, underscoring the framework’s suitability for data‑scarce deployments.
-Future work will integrate obstacle avoidance, and test robustness to appearance changes such as lighting variations and object rearrangements.
+This paper introduces a receding-horizon, perception-aware trajectory generation framework using evidential learning-based scene coordinate regression (SCR).
+Our algorithm consistently orients the camera toward scene coordinates with low uncertainty and produces drift-free, high-accuracy poses in real-time.
+Experiments demonstrate that our framework outperforms baseline methods in localization accuracy and is suitable for hardware-in-the-loop flight tests.
+Our baselines share the same SCR pipeline to isolate the contribution of uncertainty-aware yaw optimization; benchmarking against VIO- and SfM-based planners is left to future work, along with obstacle avoidance and robustness to appearance changes such as lighting variations and object rearrangements.